 Have a penchant for horses?
 See Heather Jeffrey’s article about the therapeutic equine work being done at Acres For Life in Chisago City, MN.
 These gentle giants are muzzling their way into therapeutic plans across the country as treatment centers recognize that horses have something to teach us if we’ll only listen.

 Upon embracing sobriety and reclaiming their lives, some of the clients who experienced equine therapy may then follow their bliss in one of Steve Buettner’s designated Blue Zones.
 Mary Lou Logsdon’s article, A Long Life, is about these zones of longevity and happiness as specified by Mr. Buettner.
-Her words will awaken the most ardent armchair traveller’s sense of spirit and adventure, compelling either a trip to the bookstore to buy one of Buettner’s books, or a visit to kayak.com to check airfares.
+Her words will awaken the most ardent armchair traveler’s sense of spirit and adventure, compelling either a trip to the bookstore to buy one of Buettner’s books, or a visit to kayak.com to check airfares.

 As if all this isn’t enough to get your blood warming, previous Phoenix Spirit editor Pat Samples takes a candid yet amusing look workaholism and Step Six on page 7.
 Nutritionist Raina Goldstein Bunnag offers us to think about food.
 Think about food as in — what’s your food deal?
 Organic?
 Vegan?
 Creating your Food Philosophy invites us to look at our values, and maybe do a little research around what we fuel our bodies with and why.
 She provides the websites.